dfinity/portal/docs/concepts/governance.md

-# Neurons and Governance
+# Neurons and governance

+## Overview
 As a decentralized blockchain, all changes to the configuration and behavior of the Internet Computer are controlled by a governance body called the Network Nervous System (NNS).
 The NNS controls many aspects of the Internet Computer blockchain including the following:

--   which data center providers participate in the network
+-   Which data center providers participate in the network.

--   the number, location, and ownership of the nodes accepted from a data center provider
+-   The number, location, and ownership of the nodes accepted from a data center provider.

--   assignment of nodes to subnet blockchains
+-   Assignment of nodes to subnet blockchains.

--   whether upgrades to canisters or to a new protocol version are allowed or not
+-   Whether upgrades to canisters or to a new protocol version are allowed or not.

 In addition, only members of the governance body can vote to adopt or reject requests to upgrade Internet Computer replicas or modify the Internet Computer protocol.